kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 ## Assumptions &amp; Notes
 I'm making a few assumptions:

 The main assumption is that you understand WordPress beyond just configuring it inside the Dashboard.
 This post discusses adjusting code in already-existing existing WP files so you should be comfortable adjusting WordPress code, be it CSS, PHP, JavaScript, whatever.
+You should also understand that doing this is relatively easy if you use the [WordPress Codex](http://codex.wordpress.org/) as a reference.

 All my initial RequireJS/WordPress work was done inside a child theme, a well-defined WP best practice, so I'm assuming you know how to implement this.
 If not, [the Child Theme docs in the WordPress Codex](http://codex.wordpress.org/Child_Themes "How to create a child theme in WordPress") clearly describe how it's done.

 RequireJS is relatively new when compared to WordPress so I do walk through the former more that the latter, but it's still only a walk-through.
-RequireJS can do much more than the tasks discussed in this post so if you've read this far, I'm assuming that you know at least a little about RequireJS.

-If not, then I'm assuming that you're curious about RequireJS and have no problem reading a few things to better understand it, starting with the [RequireJS API docs](http://requirejs.org/docs/api.html "Read the RequireJS API").
+RequireJS can do much more than the tasks discussed in this post so I'm assuming that you're curious about RequireJS and have no problem reading a few things to better understand it, starting with the [RequireJS API docs](http://requirejs.org/docs/api.html "Read the RequireJS API").

 Some notes...